Sanglorian/orcus/Orcus Rulebook - current.md

 When you are reduced to half your maximum hit points or fewer, you’re **Staggered**.
 Some powers, spells, and monster interactions work differently when you are Staggered.

-### Dropping to 0 Hit Points
+### Dropping to 0 Hit Points or Below

-When you drop to 0 hit points, you either die outright or fall unconscious, as explained in the following sections.
+When you drop to 0 hit points or below, you either die outright or fall unconscious, as explained in the following sections.

+### Healing on Negative HP

+Whenever you receive healing while you are at negative HP, simply add the healing to 0 to determine your current HP.

+For example, if you are on -10 HP and you heal 7 HP, your HP become 7, *not* -3.

 ### Instant Death

 Massive damage can kill you instantly.
-When damage reduces you to 0 hit points and there is damage remaining, you die if the remaining damage equals or exceeds your Staggered value.
-The same applies if you are on 0 HP and take damage that equals or exceeds your Staggered value.
+When damage reduces you to negative hit points equivalent to your Staggered value or worse (e.g. -22 HP if your HP is 44), you die.

-For example, a cleric with a maximum of 22 hit points currently has 11 hit points.
-If she takes 22 damage from an attack, she is reduced to 0 hit points, but 11 damage remains.
-Because the remaining damage equals her Staggered value (11, i.e. half her maximum HP), the cleric dies.

-Note that you cannot fall below 0 HP.
-If an attack fails to cause instant death, none of the extra damage remains for subsequent attacks.

 ### Falling Unconscious

-If damage reduces you to 0 hit points and fails to kill you, you fall unconscious.
+If damage reduces you to 0 hit points or below and fails to kill you, you fall unconscious.
 This unconsciousness ends if you regain any hit points.

 ### Death Saving Throws

-Whenever you start your turn with 0 hit points, you must make a special saving throw, called a death saving throw, to determine whether you creep closer to death or hang onto life.
+Whenever you start your turn with 0 hit points or below, you must make a special saving throw, called a death saving throw, to determine whether you creep closer to death or hang onto life.
 You are in the hands of fate now, aided only by powers and features that improve your chances of succeeding on a saving throw.

 Roll a d20.
 If the roll is 10 or higher, you succeed.
 Otherwise, you fail.
 A success or failure has no effect by itself.
 On your third failure, you die.
 The successes and failures don't need to be consecutive; keep track of both until you collect three of a kind.
 The number of failures is reset to zero when you take a short or long rest.

 ***Rolling 20 or higher:*** When you make a death saving throw and roll 20 or higher, you can spend a recovery.
-You heal equal to your recovery value, and therefore stop dying and become conscious, although you are still prone.
+Your HP are set to equal to your recovery value, and therefore you stop dying and become conscious, although you are still prone.
 If you have no recoveries to spend, treat this result as a 19.

 #### Stabilizing a Creature

-If a dying creature gets the opportunity to spend a recovery to heal but it has no recoveries left, it heals 1 HP only.
+If a dying creature gets the opportunity to spend a recovery to heal but it has no recoveries left, its HP is set to 1 only.

 ### Monsters and Death

 Most GMs have a monster die the instant it drops to 0 hit points, rather than having it fall unconscious and make death saving throws.

 Mighty villains and special nonplayer characters are common exceptions; the GM might have them fall unconscious and follow the same rules as player characters.

+### Variant: No Negative HP

+In this variant, characters never go below 0 HP.
+They only die from hit point loss (rather than from failed death saves) if a single attack would reduce them to negative hit points equal to their Staggered value or worse.

+*For example, a cleric with 22 HP takes 23 damage.
+They fall to 0 HP.
+They then take an attack that does 7 damage.
+Since it is less than their Staggered value, they stay at 0 HP.
+Then they take an attack that does 13 damage - since that exceeds their Staggered value, they die.*

 ## Knocking a Creature Out